dhilzyi/hianime-with-local-mpv/README.md

 ![Python](https://img.shields.io/badge/python-3.12-green)

 ## Description
 A CLI Python tool for streaming anime from hianime.to using your local MPV player.
-Supports custom subtitle imports via Jimaku API—perfect for anime fans wanting a lightweight hianime MPV extension with multi-language subs and history tracking.
+Supports custom subtitle imports via Jimaku API—perfect for people wanting a lightweight hianime MPV extension with Japanese subs and history tracking.

 ## Introduction
 This code was mostly written with AI assistance.
 I just gave the idea for what to build, then handled some code tweaks and cleanup.
 It's great for people who want to importing subtitles in other languages and using MPV extensions for hianime.